philippwulff/DGD-NeRF/README.md

 ### Test
 First train the model or download pre-trained weights and dataset.
 Then,
 ```
-python run_dnerf.py --config configs/human.txt --render_only --render_test
+python run_dgdnerf.py --config configs/human.txt --render_only --render_test
 ```
 This command will render the test set images of the `human` experiment.
-When finished, quantitative (`metrics.txt`) and qualitative (rgb and depth images/videos) results are saved to `./logs/human/renderonly_test_400000`.
+When finished, quantitative (`metrics.txt`) and qualitative results (rgb and depth images/videos) are saved to `./logs/human/renderonly_test_400000`.

 ### Render novel view videos

 To render novel view images you can use the notebook `render.ipynb`.
 To render novel view videos run
 ```
-python run_dnerf.py --config configs/human.txt --render_only --render_pose_type spherical
+python run_dgdnerf.py --config configs/human.txt --render_only --render_pose_type spherical
 ```

-There exist multiple options for the render_pose_type dependent on the selected scene.
+Select the novel view camera trajectory by setting `render_pose_type`.
+Options depend on the scene.